-Know those guys who only work their upper body—pumping out bench presses set after set, EZ-barring curl after curl, and bent-over rowing way more than merrily down the stream—with the puny lower body to show for it.
-While we know you’re not that guy, there are a few reasons this is a bad plan, lopsided development notwithstanding.
+Know those guys who only work their upper body—pumping out bench presses set after set, EZ-barring curl after curl—with a puny lower body to show for it?
+Hopefully you're not one of them.
+There are a few reasons this is a bad plan, lopsided development notwithstanding.
 Specifically, the muscles of the lower body account for the greatest percent of muscle mass on anyone’s body.
-More muscle equals a faster metabolism, so by building strong glutes, quads, and hams you’ll burn even more calories at rest.
+More muscle equals a faster metabolism, so by building strong glutes, quads, and hams, you’ll burn even more calories at rest.
 Translation: A leaner bod from top to bottom.

 To get there, try these exhausting strength moves from expert trainers Jesse Jones of Basecamp Fitness in West Hollywood, Eric Emig at Evolution Fitness in St. Louis, and Josh Holland of Zoomtion Fitness in New York.

 Squats are pretty much at the top of the lower-body exercise master list (and indeed made both Jones’ and Emig’s).
 By holding the barbell atop your chest rather than your shoulders, you improve your posture and are less likely to stress out your lower back.
 Load a barbell heavy enough that you can get through 12 reps but not many more.
-Do squats for a minute, then rest a minute, and aim for four sets, or try Emig’s favorite 12-10-10-8 rep scheme over four sets.
+Do squats for a minute, then rest a minute, and aim for 4 sets.
+Or, try Emig’s favorite 12-10-10-8 rep scheme over 4 sets.

 Jones says: “You’ll get a very effective quad burn using less weight, compared to the back squat, plus it takes some decent technique.
 If you can't front squat, you can't back squat.”